xeroxzone/equivalent-js/README.md

 Also a documentation runner that based on [JSDoc][jsdoc]; view the doc tag interpretation in time at coding, with help of file watchers from [Gulp][gulp].

+This framework use [jQuery][jquery] to realize tasks in traversing, manipulation, events and ajax.

 Content

 * [Module Manager][MM](doc/tutorials/MODULE-MANAGER.md)